wlcg-soc-wg/pocketsoc/README.md

 The router is then configured to route traffic between the client and apache/flask instances, mirroring the consequent packets to the bro node via the mirror network.

-A network diagram showing the configuration is given below
+A network diagram showing the configuration is given (here)[demonstrator-network-diagram.svg]

-![][image-1]
 ## Usage

 ### Quickstart